Selmer groups as flat cohomology groups: Selmer type descriptions of sets of torsors

 \section{Selmer type descriptions of sets of torsors}

 \lab{sel-type}

-The main result of this section is \Cref{sel-cart} describing certain sets of torsors by local conditions and proving \Cref{sel-ind-nf}\ref{sel-ind-nf-a}.
-It leads to a short reproof of a result of Mazur that gives \'{e}tale (or fppf) cohomological interpretation of Shafarevich-Tate groups and also forms the basis of our approach to fppf cohomological interpretation of Selmer groups.
+The main result of this section is \Cref{sel-cart}, which describes certain sets of torsors by local conditions and proves \Cref{sel-ind-nf}~\ref{sel-ind-nf-a}.
+It leads to a short reproof of the \'{e}tale (or fppf) cohomological interpretation of Shafarevich--Tate groups and also forms the basis of our approach to fppf cohomological interpretation of Selmer groups.

-\blem\lab{sel-loc-hens} Let $R$ be a discrete valuation ring, let $K\ce \Frac R$ and $K^h \ce \Frac R^h$, and let $\cG$ be a flat $R$-group algebraic space of finite presentation.
+\blem\lab{sel-loc-hens} Let $R$ be a discrete valuation ring, set $K\ce \Frac R$ and $K^h \ce \Frac R^h$, and let $\cG$ be a flat $R$-group algebraic space of finite presentation.
 If the horizontal arrows are injective in

 then the square is Cartesian.
-The same conclusion holds under analogous assumptions with $R^h$ and $K^h$ replaced by $\wh{R}$ and $\wh{K}$, if either $\cG$ is a quasi-affine $R$-group scheme or $\wh{K}/K$ is separable. \elem
+If $\cG$ is a quasi-affine $R$-group scheme, then the same conclusion holds under analogous assumptions with $R^h$ and $K^h$ replaced by $\wh{R}$ and $\wh{K}$. \elem